 I ran around with the pack/camera chest pack configuration and I can say it is much more comfortable and stable than any of the other configurations I've used in the past.
 It balances nicely and doesn't flop forward.
 I don't need a waist belt to use it.
 It doesn't obstruct my vision too much when looking down.
 It's sturdy, light, and waterproof.
 If I'm not carrying larger cameras, I can simply remove the insert and use the chest pack for food, maps, other electronics, clothing or water (multiuse is always good).
 If I want a new configuration, I just get out the foam, duct tape and superglue and customize away.
 If I don't want to carry the chest pack, I simply remove the straps and buckles that secure them to my pack.

 For more information on the ZPacks chest pack, visit Joe's website.
-I will reiterate that he will work with you if you need something resized or custom made, and he specializes in cuben fiber.
+I will reiterate that he will work with you if you need something resized or custom made, and he specializes in cuben fiber (Update: ZPacks no longer does custom work).
 Finding a homegrown custom pack/tent/bag/accessories maker is right on par with finding a good mechanic and/or barber.
 Their worth is greater than the money you pay them.